stallman-j/stallman-j.github.io/how-tos/data.md

 # Agriculture

 - [The US Department of Agriculture](https://www.usda.gov/): There's a reason so much research is done on the United States!
 The data is great!
 If the thing you're looking at is traded in a market in the United States, chances are pretty good the USDA is capturing something about it.
-- [International Food Policy Research Institute (IFPRI)](https://dataverse.harvard.edu/dataverse/IFPRI): IFPRI has a wide range of datasets.
+- [International Food Policy Research Institute (IFPRI)](https://dataverse.harvard.edu/dataverse/IFPRI): IFPRI has a wide range of datasets on many countries.
+It's worth just browsing around.

 # Animals

 ## Birds

-[eBird](https://science.ebird.org/en/use-ebird-data/download-ebird-data-products): Cornell and the Audobon Society's registry of over 600 million birding observations since 2002.
+- [eBird](https://science.ebird.org/en/use-ebird-data/download-ebird-data-products): Cornell and the Audobon Society's registry of over 600 million birding observations since 2002.
 You need to request access (which can take around a week).
 Once you've done that, you can use [auk](https://cornelllabofornithology.github.io/auk/), the R package for eBird analysis.

 ## Fish and Other Aquatics

-[fishR](https://fishr-core-team.github.io/fishR/): this website has tons of great resources and data
+- [fishR](https://fishr-core-team.github.io/fishR/): this website has tons of great resources and data

 # Atmospheric Data